 We live in a world now with so many options.
 Should it be video? a blog post? a picture? a meme?
-The truth is, your audience is most likely to favour one of the formats over the others.
+The truth is, your audience wants you to deliver value and not spam and is most likely to favour one of the formats over the others.
 Start there and then “repurpose” your content for other formats.
 An example of this would be creating a video that delivers value and literally break it down to work with other formats.
 You can easily turn your video into a blog post by transcribing the video (and touch it up for it to make sense for a blog) and then finding quotes within the video and making a meme out of it.
 You could even turn the audio into a podcast… The sky’s the limit!

 Is this content entertaining?

 Think about the last time you watched a boring movie… Yeah, not a pleasant experience!
 The same goes for good content.
 Good content should be specifically targeted, provide great information, solve problems and also be entertaining!
 This is what causes “virality” online.
 One of the most famous examples of this was with the dollar shave club.
 They had an ad out on social media that was entertaining and as a result, the campaign went viral and ended with the company being acquired for a billion dollars (yes with a B).
 You don’t need to be someone you’re not.
 Just show some personality and you’ll be fine!

 Good content starts with good planning and if you follow these questions as you create content you will outdo 99% of your market.
 It’s not hard to create good content although it can be time-consuming.
 Remember quality over quantity and you’ll rise above the noise and be looked at as a great content creator and an authority in your space!